Beyond the Gender Paradox: Women's careers in technology-driven research and innovation in and outside of academe - Nordwit

-The Nordic Centre of Excellence (NCoE) Beyond the gender paradox focusses on exploring women's careers in technology-driven work environments, and conducts action (-for change), solution-focused research and development research in these contexts.
+The Nordic Centre of Excellence (NCoE) Beyond the gender paradox focuses on exploring women's careers in technology-driven work environments, and conducts action (-for change), solution-focused research and development research in these contexts.

 The NCoE has four main research pillars, investigating these both inside and outside of academe in a cross-sectoral, comparative manner: